Beach Wormwood

 Aster family (Asteraceae)

 Description: This plant is a biennial or short-lived perennial.
 During the 1st year, a rosette of basal leaves is produced.
-The basal leaves are up to 4" long and 3" across; they are deeply pinnatifid or bipinnatifid with narrow linear lobes (up to 2" long and less than 1/8" across).
-They have long petioles.
+The basal leaves are up to 4" long and 3" across; they are deeply pinnatifid or bipinnatifid with narrow linear lobes (up to 2" long and less than 3 mm. across).
+The upper surface of basal leaves is grayish blue and canescent; the petioles of these leaves are variable in length.
 During the 2nd and later years (if any), this plant bolts to become 1½-3½' tall, while the rosette of basal leaves withers away.
-The central stem and ascending lateral stems are light green to dark red, terete, and longitudinally veined.
+The central stem and ascending lateral stems are light green to dark red and terete.
 Usually the young tips of stems are tomentose (with short white cobwebby pubescence), otherwise they are mostly glabrous.
-The cauline leaves alternate along these stems; they are more common along the lower central and lower lateral stems.
-The lower cauline leaves resemble the basal leaves, except they have short petioles.
+The cauline leaves alternate along these stems; they are more common along the lower half of the central stem and lower lateral stems.
+The lower cauline leaves resemble the basal leaves, except they are more green.
 Middle cauline leaves are smaller in size and less divided into linear lobes, while the upper cauline leaves are short (less than 1" long) and linear in shape.
-The upper surfaces of the narrow leaf lobes are whitish green, flat, and tomentose, becoming more glabrous with age.
-The lower surfaces of the leaf lobes are light to medium green, rounded (convex), and glabrous.
+The upper surface of these leaves is green to whitish green, flat, and tomentose, becoming more glabrous with age.
+The lower surface of these leaf leaves is green, rounded (convex), and glabrous.
 The foliage is not strongly aromatic.

-Range & Habitat: Beach Wormwood is occasional in northern Illinois and also in the central section of the state along the Illinois River; otherwise it is rare or absent.
+Range & Habitat: The native Beach Wormwood is occasional in northern Illinois, and it is also occasional in the central section of the state along the Illinois River, otherwise it is rare or absent (see Distribution Map).
 Only ssp. caudata occurs within the state; the typical subspecies is found in Europe.
 Habitats include semi-stabilized sand dunes along Lake Michigan, dry areas of beaches, dry sand prairies, openings in sandy savannas, rocky glades, ledges along cliffs, sand bars and gravel bars along major rivers, abandoned sandy fields, and sandy roadsides.
 Beach Wormwood prefers sandy areas where there has been some disturbance from wind or wildfires.

 Return